BA History and Sociology

 Overview

-After completing the course students should:
+After completing this course students should:

-be familiar with the epistemological assumptions underpinning quantitative and qualitative methods
+• Be familiar with the epistemological assumptions underpinning quantitative and qualitative methods

-be able to demonstrate their knowledge of a variety of methodological frameworks and research methods
+• Be able to demonstrate their knowledge of a variety of methodological frameworks and research methods

-be able to use a variety of both qualitative and quantitative data analysis techniques to an introductory level
+• Be able to choose an appropriate method of research with respect to research objectives be able to use a variety of both qualitative and quantitative data analysis techniques to an introductory level

 Aims